-I had the puppy, and my husband went directly to the AirBNB ranch, in Copper Canyon, Texas, where we would be staying for three weeks until the previous owners moved from our newly purchased home.
+I had our puppy, and my husband went directly to the AirBNB ranch, in Copper Canyon, Texas, where we would be staying for three weeks until we got possession of our newly purchased home.

 Matt went to check in, meet Pam the owner, and drop off a couple of things.

-After 2 days of driving, and one full hour of Oklahoma rainstorms where we met for lunch at two separate Chick Filas, we had made it to our new-to-us home in time for our final walk through prior to signing the papers to purchase it.
+After 2 days of driving, and one full hour of Oklahoma rainstorms where we met for lunch at two separate Chick Filas, we had made it to our new-to-us home in time for our final walk.
+The next day, we signed the papers to purchase it.

-Prior to leaving Noblesville, Indiana, we took some pics.
+Earlier in the week, prior to leaving Noblesville, Indiana, we took some pictures of our previous home.

-It was a great relief to see our new-to-us home, and then to close without incident on it on 6/7.
+It was a great relief to see our home again, and then to close without incident on it on 6/7.